How to Participate

 Observed for an hour or so in the morning.
 Chicks becoming more visible.
 Shortly before I left the area, an adult Cooper's Hawk flew by.
 The female vacated the nest, gave chase, then returned.

 Visited 8:15-9:30 a.m.
 The 2 chicks are more visible, and the female spent most of her time on the nest rim.
 An intruder buzzed the nest and was eventually escorted away by the nesting male.
-Boy did the female defend her nest, as can be seen in the photos.
-The intruder could have been the male from nest #6811 (failed nest) or a late-arriving first-time breeder looking for a nest site.
+Boy did the female defend her nest, as can be seen in the photos (please see photos # 4-9).
+It's my understanding that the intruder could have been the male from nest #6811 (failed nest) or a late-arriving first-time breeder looking for a nest site.

 Observed nest for 2 hours (8:30 am -10:30 am).
 Female was on nest, then stood up.
 I then observed 2 brownish and featureless nestlings (could only see heads).
 Male arrived but stayed only minutes and brought no food.
 It appears I was wrong.
 Female has been brooding, not incubating.
 I'm guessing eggs were laid 4/1 or thereabouts & hatched 5/10-5/15.